xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 When apps are big, the user will probably navigate on a subset of the app's pages for a while, and then switch to another subset, or close the app.
 If the app is well designed, this behavior makes a lot of sense: if you're trying to do something, the tools to do it should be on screen, or a minimal amount of clicks away.

 URL splitting is the act of splitting an SPA in multiple sub apps, which will be in charge of knowing how to render a subset of the URLs of the app.
+If done correctly, it can lower your bundle size significantly, increase your app's performance and allow you to scale your app in the future!

 Let's introduce an example: think of an e-commerce app.
 This app let's users browse products, either by searching manually or looking through a catalog by category.
 Naturally, users can fill their cart and then proceed to the checkout process, which is fairly complex: users have to specify their address, billing information, select what shipping option they want, and then confirm the purchase.
 Also, the app has a section of static pages with a lot of information on how the business works, terms and conditions, FAQs, and more.